google/WebFundamentals/src/site/_en/fundamentals/media/video/size-videos-correctly.markdown

 </style>

-When it comes to keeping your users happy, size matters:
+There are several ways in which video size matters:

 * Don't serve videos with a larger frame size or higher quality than the platform can handle.